 TIPS TO SUCCEED IN THIS ENSAYMADA RECIPE

-- Use a nonexpired yeast.
-You will not believe how many times I used expired yeast and failed in my baking.
-Check at the back of the packet the expired date, OR if your yeast doesn’t bloom – form a bubble within 10-15 minutes, it is expired.
+- Use a non-expired yeast.
+You will not believe how often I used expired yeast and failed in baking.
+Check the passed date at the back of the packet, OR if your yeast doesn’t bloom – form a bubble within 10-15 minutes; it is expired.
 So toss that one and get a new one.

-- Gather all of the ingredients and utensils so it will be less stressful for you.
+- Gather all ingredients and utensils so it will be less stressful for you.

 Ensaymada Common Questions